 Use 2x the amount of chili powder when substituting for cayenne pepper.

-While cayenne and chili powder appear similar, they are different in a few ways.
-One is the main type of pepper contained in each.
-Cayenne powder simply contains ground cayenne peppers, while chili powder contains a blend of chili peppers and spices.
+Cayenne vs Chili Powder.
+Cayenne powder contains pure ground cayenne peppers, while chili powder contains a blend of chili peppers and spices.
 Also, cayenne powder is typically much spicier than chili powder.

 We recommend using Frank’s RedHot as a cayenne pepper alternative.
 The first ingredient is cayenne pepper, with only 4 other basic ingredients to compliment the peppers.
 It is also cheap.

-Other alternatives include Cholula, Texas Pete, Tabasco, Tapatío, or any other red, Louisiana style hot sauce.
+Other hot sauces to use as alternatives include Cholula, Texas Pete, Tabasco, Tapatío, or any other red, Louisiana style hot sauce.

 Use 2x the amount of hot sauce when substituting for cayenne pepper.